rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/334_deploy-packages.md

    1. Click **Add**
    2. Select a routed/native network from the **Network** dropdown list.
    3. Select the topics to be configured with each network from the **Topics** dropdown list.

-  {{%notice info%}}
+{{%notice Note%}}
-  - For information on how to create a routed or native network, see [Routed Network](/3_how-tos/34_networking-and-communication/ros-creating-routed-networks/) or [Native Network](/5_deep-dives/53_networking-and-communication/535_ros-network-native/).
+For information on how to create a routed or native network, see [Routed Network](/3_how-tos/34_networking-and-communication/ros-creating-routed-networks/) or [Native Network](/5_deep-dives/53_networking-and-communication/535_ros-network-native/). <br>
-  - If you have a cloud component in your package, you can select only cloud routed networks.
+If you have a cloud component in your package, you can select only cloud routed networks.<br>
-  - You cannot add a native network for a package with hybrid runtime.
+You cannot add a native network for a package with hybrid runtime.
 {{%/notice%}}

    You can also view the details related to topic configuration in the dependency composition graph on the **Deployment Details** page.
 For more information, see [Dependency Composition](/4_tutorials/42_advanced/dependency-composition/).

 8. Restart Policies